See Page 1 |

 theory, Amateur radio, DIY building projects, radio control systems for airplanes

-issue was entitled "Basics of Series and Parallel Circuitry."
-Over time, topics
+and the second issue was titled "Basics of Series and Parallel Circuitry."
+Over

-delved deeper into various components and circuit configurations, then started back
+time, topics delved deeper into various components and circuit configurations, then

 RF Cafe typically receives 8,000-15,000